MiscellaneousStuff/tlol/README.md

 #### MFLongevity Datasets

-These database contains 987 and 728 games respectively, early game replays (first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
+These databases contain 987 and 728 games respectively.
+Both databases contain early game replays (first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
 Just as above, actions can be inferred by checking object names and net_ids (Network ID, Riot uses this to uniquely identify a game object within a League of Legends game hosted on their server).
-This dataset is better suited to actually creating a deep learning bot as it contains roughly 1,185,600 frames for Miss Fortune.
+The `1k-MFLongevity` is better suited to actually creating a deep learning bot as it contains roughly 1,185,600 frames for Miss Fortune.
 The dataset was curated from a larger dataset by picking the games where the Miss Fortune player lived the longest.
 This feature had